justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

   with the current metafile.
   * Repeat until the metafile is fully resolved, or MAX is reached.

-A key feature of the metalogic is that it must be safe to run at any time.
+A key feature of the metalogic is that it must be safe to run at any time (idempotent).
 Various hooks may run it at any time, without fear of causing some undesired state.
 The VCS runs the metalogic immediately at every commit, in order to "stub" the metafile immediately so that any dependent system may assume that the metafile for any valid VCS revision _always_ exists (even though its resolved artifacts will be that of its nearest ancestor). _Every_ build runs the metalogic after the build finishes, _regardless_ of whether the build currently produces artifacts or not (because projects change often, and they may start producing artifacts at any time).

 Only _known_ artifacts are allowed.
 To emphasize predictability and reduce ambiguity, the metalogic raises an error (fails the build) if it sees an unknown